-The SALTT program will be comprised of competitively selected juniors and seniors from Gettysburg College.
+The SALTT program will be comprised of competitively selected students from Gettysburg College.
 The Eisenhower Institute is seeking exceptional students who successfully complete an application process and an interview.
 Applicants must demonstrate an interest in US-Russian relations, as well as leadership and strategy-related knowledge.
 Applicants must be willing to commit a Friday from 5:00 PM - 9:00 PM and Saturday from 9:00 AM to 12:00 PM once a month, as well as four days at the end of the January break.
-The trip to Normandy will occur during Spring Break.
-Students must have a valid passport and be willing to pay a modest administrative fee to participate in the program.
-Students will keep a journal on the trip and will present a paper on their return.
+Participants should also hold Spring Break for potential travel or additional sessions.

 Susan Eisenhower is the CEO and Chairman of The Eisenhower Group, Inc. (EGI), a Washington D.C. based consulting company founded in 1986.
 For more than twenty-five years the company has provided strategic counsel on business development, public affairs and communications projects.
 EGI has advised Fortune 500 companies, not just in the United States, but also abroad—in China, Russia, Central Asia and Western Europe – for such companies as American Express, IBM, Coca Cola, AES, Alcoa, and General Electric.